Wozzify/Snapchat-Memory-Downloader/README.md

 So my workaround for that was I just used Safari because it doesn't cause problems, you can access the console by Option + Command + "C" then just paste the code inside.

+As of 2021, Chrome still seems unable to download multiple files.
+This works perfectly fine on Opera/Safari/Firefox

 If you have any questions please feel free to comment, and I will try and help you out.